Last updated March 1, 2021

 NOTE: Visitors from high-risk states must follow travel orders which includes completing a Massachusetts Travel Form, producing a negative COVID-19 test result administered, or quarantining for 14 days.
 See details in bullets below.

 The natural beauty, culture, cuisine, and adventure of the Berkshires in Western Massachusetts await your arrival when the time is right for you to travel.
-Before planning to visit any of our 30 towns and 2 cities, we recommend that you contact each destination for specific information about hours, availability, requirements, and safety precautions.
+Before planning to visit any of our 30 towns and 2 cities, we recommend that you contact each destination for specific information regarding availability and safety precautions.

 Ski resorts are open and following state guidelines.
 Passes are strongly recommended.
 Here’s a look at what to expect this season.

 Many of our restaurants are open.
-Reservations are recommended and in some cases required.
+Call to find out if a reservation is required.
 You can also enjoy a plethora of takeout, delivery, and curbside options.
 Find inspiration to whet your appetite here.

 Many of our hotels and lodging properties are open.
 Contact your lodging of choice – including campsites – for detailed information and availability.
 Museums and cultural venues are open as well, and some offer or require timed-entry into their facilities.
 Check with each one for specific details.

 Most outdoor attractions, parks, and trails are open, though social distancing, mask-wearing, and other protective health measures are still required.
-Even though events and seasonal offerings have been canceled, many institutions have made their grounds available.
+Many institutions have made their grounds available.
 Visit here for ideas about what’s open right now and what to do, and be sure to check each website or call before making plans.

 Know Before You Go

 - All visitors and returning residents entering MA must follow travel orders including: completing a Massachusetts Travel Form, producing a negative COVID-19 test result administered up to 72-hours prior to arrival, or quarantining for 14 days.
 Failure to comply may result in a $500 per day fine.
 Click here for exemptions and details.